 Americans spend upward of $60 billion per year on weight loss therapies.
 Pharmacologic interventions typically result in a 5% to 10% weight loss, although a return to baseline upon drug cessation is common.32,109 Surgical interventions consistently achieve substantial weight loss, causing up to a 30% reduction in weight, but they are associated with numerous and varied complications.26

 One of the earliest accounts of weight loss therapy dates back to 10th century Spain.
 King Sancho I, who was obese, underwent successful treatment with a “theriaca” thought to contain plants and possibly opioids, administered with wine and oil.
 In addition, he was closely supervised and treated by a physician.60

 Weight loss xenobiotics (Table 40–1) are available as prescription medications (lorcaserin, phentermine, phentermine/topiramate, bupropion/naltrexone, phendimetrazine, orlistat, and liraglutide), nonprescription dietary supplements (Citrus aurantium, chitosan, Garcinia cambogia, caffeine), and nonprescription diet aids (orlistat).
 Numerous other prescription medications, including thyroid medications and metformin, have been used on an off-label basis for weight loss.
-Numerous xenobiotics are promoted as weight loss aids, many with no proven efficacy ...
+Numerous xenobiotics are promoted as weight loss aids, many with no ...